100 Journal prompts for women to Awaken Your Creativity

 • What is the one thing I wish I could tell my future self?

-• How do I react when things don’t go according to plan, and how can I change that?
+• How do I react when things don’t go according to plan, and what can I do to change that?

 • What is the biggest obstacle I face when trying to be creative?